 This is one way to get an idea of how old a diamond may be.
 Another reason diamonds are probably as old as the Earth is due to how much hotter the Earth was in the beginning and allowed for continuous conditions for diamonds to grow and thrive.

-Do Diamonds Last Forever?
+Are Diamonds Really Forever?

 One might think that once a diamond is created, it is here for good.
 Technically, that is true and not true at the same time.
 Eventually, a diamond could transform into graphite, as they are both pure carbon in crystalline form.